 - Release management.
 Align releases to the release solution of the AppDev team.
 It becomes the notification component and tracks from the AppDev team release solution.
 If rotating teams associated to releases participate in support (the software factory concept), support team membership updates should automatically include resources from the AppDev team supporting a specific N or N+1 release in the modern ITSM solution.

 - Incident management.
-This should be monitoring-focused.
+This should be monitoring-focused with Modern Service Management.
 Anytime an incident (a failure) comes from an employee of the company, it should be backlogged as a failure.
 True failure should be detected by monitoring and if your customers are reporting your failures, you wasted your money on monitoring solutions.
 Leveraging DevOps and Agile, married to infused control objectives has shown huge improvements in the reduction of failures before and after releases to production (check the State of DevOps report – any year)

 - Problem management.
 Here there should be multiple integrations between defect backlog and the known error database which should be automated.